Surrey Newton (federal electoral district)

-Surrey—Newton is a federal electoral district in British Columbia.
+Surrey Newton is a federal electoral district in British Columbia.
 It encompasses a portion of British Columbia previously included in the electoral districts of Fleetwood—Port Kells, Newton—North Delta and Surrey North.

-Surrey—Newton was created by the 2012 federal electoral boundaries redistribution and was legally defined in the 2013 representation order.
+Originally called Surrey—Newton, the riding was created by the 2012 federal electoral boundaries redistribution and was legally defined in the 2013 representation order.
 It came into effect upon the call of the 42nd Canadian federal election, which took place October 2015.

 The riding takes its name from Newton, Surrey.

+Following the 2022 Canadian federal electoral redistribution, this riding was renamed Surrey Newton at the first election held after approximately April 2024.
+It lost the area south of 64 Ave and west of 126 Street to Delta.

 Demographics

 Members of Parliament

 This riding has elected the following members of the House of Commons of Canada: